CodePapi/ninabarc_fe_assingnment/README.md

 ## instructions:

-The interviewee should provide a GitHub repository containing the code for the application, along with instructions for running the application locally and running the tests.
+The GitHub repository contains the code for the application, along with instructions for running the application locally and running the tests.
 The repository should also include a README.md file with a brief overview of the application and any additional notes or comments the interviewee would like to provide.

 ## Project: